Being invited to deliver a keynote address is a great honor.

 It’s exhilarating.
 A compliment to your expertise.

-I’m a presentation coach.
+I’m a public speaking coach.
 A client of mine recently was asked to deliver the keynote address at a large women’s tech event.
 She was new to public speaking.
 This was her first high-stakes conference opportunity.

 She’s a seasoned leader in an industry with few female colleagues.
 Although she loves her job, at times her career has been rough.
 The conference organizers asked her to share her perspective with young women new to the field to help them navigate the inevitable difficulties of being a woman in tech—and also give them advice on how to enjoy the ride.